RicardoGabriel/The-Negative-Interest-Rates-Canon/TheNegativeInterestRateCanon.md

 Representatives from the European Central Bank tell us that most of the consequences felt so far, point towards a successful achievement of economic growth.
 For instance, the net income of euro area significant banking groups actually increased between 2014 and 2015. [#] (https://www.ecb.europa.eu/press/key/date/2016/html/sp160728.en.html)

-The reason behind the ECB’s decision is quite similar as BOJ's decision.
-Both regions are mature economies with fewer investment opportunities and a similar demographic problem (working age population is diminishing).
-Therefore, they want to boost inflation and spending with negative rates policy.[#] (http://business.financialpost.com/news/economy/japan-in-transition-rest-of-world-watches-as-country-tries-negative-interest-rates-to-spur-economy)

-However, it is difficult to say how long these low interest rates will continue and what the real consequences for the economies would be. [#] (add website)
+Adding to the recent financial crisis, the reasons behind the ECB’s decision are quite similar to BOJ's ones.
+Both regions are mature economies with fewer investment opportunities and a similar demographic problem (working age population is diminishing).[#] (http://business.financialpost.com/news/economy/japan-in-transition-rest-of-world-watches-as-country-tries-negative-interest-rates-to-spur-economy) Moreover, in both cases it is difficult to say how long these low interest rates will continue and what the real consequences for the economies would be. [#] (http://www.cnbc.com/2016/09/06/negative-rates-will-stay-for-another-five-years-jpmorgan-warns.html)

 ## <b id="b9">Are there any alternatives?</b> [↩] (#i9)